Skip to main content

 About the program

-BPEA Elementary transforms early learning through passion-driven discovery.
+BPEA Elementary & Junior High transforms early learning through passion-driven discovery.
 Our TK-8 learners become active investigators of their world, engaging in hands-on projects that spark curiosity and build real-world connections.

 • Small class sizes